You’ve learned the tunes. You’ve watched some dance videos. What’s next?

 Preparing for the Feis

-Luckily, we don’t have to bring our own sound systems anymore in this area (but we still occasionally did when I first started playing for feis 20 years ago).
+Luckily, we don’t have to bring our own sound systems anymore in this area.
 Most local feiseanna hire a Sound Company to transport, set up, run, monitor, & tear down all of the necessary sound equipment.

 • Instrument & accessories